 11. Edit: polish your work to a shine.
 Print it out and edit on paper to spot things you’ll have missed on screen.
 And read it aloud to hear how it flows, particularly dialogue.
 But don’t start editing until you’ve got a good chunk of material together – or even a whole draft.

 12. A cheeky twelfth tip: check out our creative-writing courses.
 We’ve often heard from our students that the course commitments and deadlines help them to focus on that writing project they’ve been toying with for ages.
-A good one to kick off with is Starting to Write Your Novel – which is designed to get you going with planning and writing.
+A good one to kick off with is Starting to Write Your Novel – our 6-week online course which is designed to get you going with planning and writing – which starts 5th June.

-If you’re currently working on the opening of your novel – watch this space – we will be accepting applications to the Curtis Brown 120 Novel Writing Prize in April 2019.
+If you’re currently working on your novel – we are now accepting applications to the Curtis Brown 120 Novel Writing Prize in April 2019.
 The Prize will be open to manuscripts, both finished and unfinished, across all genres of adult fiction.